 'UsingESM_common'

-], function(format) { /* resolved by name from ancestor producer list */ });
+], function(format) { /* resolved by name from ancestor in scope tree */ });

 Doh.Module('State', [